jinayeom/jinayeom/README.md

 ## Hi there, I'm Jina 👋

-I'm a Computer Science student pursuing my second bachelor's degree at the Unviersity of British Columbia!
-I initially graduated with a degree in Medical Laboratory Sciences where I learned about human pathology.
-I then joined the Canadian military as a Combat Medic and worked as a police dispatcher on the civilian side for the Vancouver Police Department.
-In these roles, I noticed several deficiencies in SOPs and technology.
-Often, these dire shortfalls critically impaired emergency response, endangering both public safety and officer effectiveness.
+I'm a Computer Science student at the University of British Columbia, currently pursuing my second bachelor's degree.
+I originally graduated with a degree in Medical Laboratory Sciences, where I developed a strong foundation in using critical deductive reasoning to diagnose human diseases.
+Afterward, I served as a **Combat Medic in the Canadian military** and later as a **Police Dispatcher for the Vancouver Police Department.**
+Through these frontline roles, I witnessed firsthand how inefficiencies in operational procedures and outdated technologies could critically hinder emergency response efforts, thus jeopardizing public safety and reducing response effectiveness.
+These experiences ignited my deep passion for identifying and streamlining inefficient processes, especially in high-stakes environments.

-It's in this enviornment my passion for streamlining inefficient processes fostered.
-Eventually, my passion led me to return to school to pursue my second-degree in Computer Sciences.
+Driven by this mission, I made the decision to return to school to study Computer Science.
-Although I just started last year, I've made strides to equip myself with the skills I need to start tackling some of these inefficiences that plague not only the emergency services sector, but also every day life.
+Although early in my journey, I have been proactive in building the technical skills needed to tackle systemic inefficiencies faced not only in emergency services, but also in everyday life.
+I am passionate about creating technology-driven solutions that enhance operational efficiency, public safety, and user experience.

 Here are some of the projects I've been working on:

-### Projects I'm Working On 🌱
+### Projects I'm Working On 🌱💻
-- [InvestoMommy - Investment Analyzer Tool] (https://github.com/popobunns/InvestmentAnalyzer)
+- [InvestoMommy Investment Analyzer Tool] (https://github.com/popobunns/InvestmentAnalyzer)
-- [Triax - An AI Powered Dispatch Tool] (https://github.com/jho1211/bcshacks2025) - **🏆BCS HACKS 2025 WINNER🏆**
+- [Triax An AI Powered Dispatch Tool] (https://github.com/jho1211/bcshacks2025) - **🏆BCS HACKS 2025 WINNER🏆**

+### Projects I Worked On 📁

-### Skills I'm Currently Learning
+### Skills I'm Currently Learning 👩🏻‍💻
 - Full-Stack Web Development
 - C++ Programming Language